vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [rbenv (jsahlen)](https://github.com/jsahlen/rbenv.plugin.zsh) - Variant based on the original oh-my-zsh rbenv plugin.
 * [redis](https://github.com/zservices/redis) - Will run `redis-server` pointing it to the `redis.conf` configuration file.
 This can be used with the [zdharma/zredis](https://github.com/zdharma/zredis) plugin to share variables between shells.
 * [reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
-* [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) :hourglass_flowing_sand: - A plugin which displays reminders above every prompt.
+* [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) :hourglass: - A plugin which displays reminders above every prompt.
 * [revolver](https://github.com/molovo/revolver) - A progress spinner for ZSH scripts.
 * [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
 Depends on [ripgrep](https://github.com/BurntSushi/ripgrep).
 * [robo-zsh-plugin](https://github.com/shengyou/robo-zsh-plugin) - A ZSH plugin for [Robo](https://robo.li/).